-- Complete the AZ POST Statement of Personal History in .pdf format, which will be collected at the physical agility test should you pass the test.
+- Complete the AZ POST Statement of Personal History in pdf format, which will be collected at the physical agility test should you pass the test.
 Please note that the Statement of Personal History requires (2) notary signatures and other documents attached.
 You will not receive a written invitation to test.
 Your Town of Gilbert Employment Application will serve as your reservation for the next test date.

 - Arrive on time and bring picture identification with you.
-There are no study guides, as most of the test consists of watching video scenarios and choosing from multiple-choice answers.

 Applicants who meet any of the following will be automatically disqualified by the Town of Gilbert and/or Arizona POST: